Choosing an Upright or Recumbent Exercise Bike

 In Summary

-To conclude, for a set budget you’re likely to be able to afford a better model of upright bike than recumbent.
+To conclude, for a set budget, you’re likely to be able to afford a better model of upright bike than a recumbent.
 If you’re already reasonably in shape and want to step up your workouts or have a limited space or budget, an upright is likely to be the best for you.
-If you’ve never exercised before or suffer from weight or mobility problems then a recumbent may be more appropriate.
+If you’ve never exercised before or suffer from weight or mobility problems, then a recumbent may be more appropriate.